Meet the Team

 Beth is a first-generation student who received her doctorate in higher education from the University of Denver, her master’s degree from Saint Louis University and her bachelor’s degree from DePauw University in Indiana.
 In her free time, Beth enjoys spending time with her two daughters, coaching middle-school lacrosse, running, and working on home projects that never quite get finished.

-Derek Dash is the Interim CEO of the Ganas Network and is living proof of the positive impact that a charter school can have on an individual.
-Prior to serving in this role, Derek spent the past 8 years working in multimedia advertising, statewide Colorado political campaigns, and for federal and state governments.
+Derek Dash is living proof of the positive impact that a charter school can have on an individual.
+Prior to serving on the board, Derek spent the past 8 years working in multimedia advertising, statewide Colorado political campaigns, and for federal and state governments.